-Scientists discover how brain's auditory center transmits information for decisions, actionsMay 1st, 2013 in Neuroscience /
+Scientists discover how brain's auditory center transmits information for decisions, actionsMay 1, 2013 in Medicine & Health / Neuroscience

 When a pedestrian hears the screech of a car's brakes, she has to decide whether, and if so, how, to move in response.
 Is the action taking place blocks away, or 20 feet to the left?